About Where We’ll Be For Vegan Camp 2019.

 ABOUT VEGAN CAMP

 We usually have 100 to 160 people who come to stay over the 2 week period.
-Many of us have been coming for 20 years and more, whilst many others are more recent.
-Russell and Daniel (Dan) have each attended 36 out of 37!
+Many of whom have been coming for 30 years and more, whilst others are more recent.
+Russell and Daniel (Dan or John) have each attended 38 out of 39!
 We are a diverse group with ages from babies up to those in their 70’s, singles, couples and families.
 Some people come every year.
 Some come when we are in their area.

 What is consistent is the friendly, helpful and fun atmosphere at our camps.
 We are able to draw on the many talents and enthusiasm of some of those attending to put on events which in the past has included such things as circus skills workshops, first aid lessons, raw and wild food workshops, cookery for children, rock climbing, surfing, orienteering, meditation, talent shows, yoga etc. we would always welcome new skills or offers and suggestions.
 We have many children attending each year and it is an ideal time for them to meet other vegan children and to see that they are not the odd one out.
 Children and adults too form many friendships at the camp.